 Sonia Chang never planned to start a food business, but now she has two of them!

 Sonia lives in Pasadena, CA and runs a granola cottage food business called Cali Granola (formerly named Chef Sonia’s Granola By The Handful).
 After successfully selling her granola for a couple years, she purchased and operated My Sweet Cupcake, a popular cupcakery.

 She has sold her granola in over two dozen stores and has used a variety of marketing strategies to build her businesses, such as her “leap frog” and “flavor profile” techniques.

 Her journey is filled with many unexpected surprises, but every step of the way, her service-based approach and collaborative spirit have carried her forward.

+UPDATE Since this page was last updated, Boston created an ordinance to allow residential kitchens, so now Boston residents can use the cottage food law.
 Massachusetts developed its law for “residential kitchens” in 2000, well before cottage food laws became common.
-Residential kitchens are considered “food establishments” (like their commercial counterparts), so it is harder to start a home food business in MA than it is in other states.
-However, there are fewer restrictions: there is no sales limit, and […]
+Residential kitchens are considered “food establishments” (like their commercial counterparts), so it is harder… [read more]

 100% Gluten Free Custom cakes, cookies, sweet breads, and more!
 Trained in cake decorating so you can have a delicious custom order to fit your event.

 Los Angeles | Sweet Beginnings embodies my authentic passion and love for family, friends and food — especially desserts.
 After spending more than 25 years collecting and sampling new recipes, it wasn’t long before I launched “Sweet Beginnings”.
 I love creating memorable experiences for people through my baking.
 I started my venture with a booth… [read more]